-Leading the review is Dr Stephen King.
-Dr King brings a wealth of experience as a Commissioner to the Productivity Commission and Professor of Practice at Monash University.
-His previous roles include Member of the Australian Competition and Consumer Commission, Professor of Economics at the University of Melbourne and Professor of Management (Economics) at the Melbourne Business School.
+The Review was led by Dr Stephen King.
+Dr King is a Commissioner to the Productivity Commission and Professor of Practice at Monash University.
+Dr King has held previous roles as a Member of the Australian Competition and Consumer Commission, Professor of Economics at the University of Melbourne and Professor of Management (Economics) at the Melbourne Business School.

 Terms of Reference